batect/batect/docs/content/config/Containers.md

 Path (relative to the configuration file's directory) to a directory containing a Dockerfile to build and use as an image for this container.
 **One of `image` or `build_directory` is required.**

+## `build_args`
+List of build args (in `name: value` format) to use when building the image in `build_directory`.

+Each build arg must be defined in the Dockerfile with an `ARG` instruction otherwise the value provided will have no effect.

+Available since v0.28.

 ## `command`
 Command to run when the container starts.